Domains and Event Structures for Fusions

 \section{Abstract}

-Stable event structures, and their duality with prime algebraic domains (arising as partial orders of configurations), are a landmark of concurrency theory, providing a clear characterisation of causality in computations.
-They have been used for defining a concurrent semantics of several formalisms, from Petri nets to linear graph rewriting systems, which in turn lay at the basis of many visual frameworks.
-Stability however is restrictive for dealing with formalisms where a computational step can merge parts of the state, like graph rewriting systems with non-linear rules, which are needed to cover some relevant applications (such as the graphical encoding of calculi with name passing).
-We characterise, as a natural generalisation of prime algebraic domains, a class of domains that is well-suited to model the semantics of formalisms with fusions.
+Stable event structures, and their duality with prime algebraic domains arising as partial orders of configurations, are a landmark of concurrency theory, providing a clear characterisation of causality in computations.
+They have been used for defining a concurrent semantics of several formalisms, from Petri nets to (linear) graph rewriting systems, which in turn lay at the basis of many visual modelling frameworks.
+Stability however is restrictive when dealing with formalisms with ``fusion'', i.e., where a computational step can not only consume and produce but also merge parts of the state.
+This happens, e.g., for graph rewriting systems with non-linear rules, which are needed to cover some relevant applications (such as the graphical encoding of calculi with name passing).
+Guided by the need of capturing the semantics of formalisms with fusion we leave aside stability and we characterise, as a natural generalisation of prime algebraic domains, a class of domains, referred to as weak prime domains.
 We then identify a corresponding class of event structures, that we call connected event structures, via a duality result formalised as an equivalence of categories.
 We show that connected event structures are exactly the class of event structures that arise as the semantics of non-linear graph rewriting systems.
-Interestingly, the category of general unstable event structures coreflects into our category of domains, so that our result provides a characterisation of the partial orders of configurations of such event structures.
+Interestingly, the category of general unstable event structures coreflects into our category of {weak prime} domains, so that our result provides a characterisation of the partial orders of configurations of such event structures.